Jason McCarthy: Walsall (loan)

 On 28 June 2016, McCarthy was sent out on loan to Walsall for the first half of the season.
 He scored his first goal for Walsall in a 1–0 win over Bolton Wanderers on 17 September 2016.

 On 1 January 2017, McCarthy's loan to Walsall was extended until the end of the 2016–17 season.

 At the end of the season, he was crowned the Fans Player of the Season after playing every minute of every game in the 2016–17 season for the Saddlers.

 Barnsley

 On 13 June 2017, he joined Barnsley for an undisclosed fee on a three-year deal.

 Wycombe Wanderers

 On 9 August 2018, McCarthy returned to Wycombe Wanderers where he had previously been on loan, signing for an undisclosed fee on a three-year deal.
 McCarthy won the Supporters' Player of the Year Award for the 2018–19 season.

 Millwall

 On 30 July 2019, he was transferred to Millwall for an undisclosed fee on a three-year deal.

 Wycombe Wanderers (second loan)

 On 18 January 2020, McCarthy once again rejoined Wycombe Wanderers on loan until the end of the 2019–20 season.

 Wycombe Wanderers (second permanent spell)

 On 25 August 2020, McCarthy rejoined Wycombe Wanderers for a fourth time, signing a three-year contract for an undisclosed fee.

+On 17 December 2024, McCarthy departed the club by mutual consent.

+Coaching career

+In January 2025, following his retirement from professional football, McCarthy joined the Under-21s coaching staff at Premier League club Brighton & Hove Albion as assistant to Head Coach Shannon Ruth.